How to Strengthen the Bond With Your Difficult Child - Baby Chick

 Whatever your circumstances, admitting that you and your child are struggling is a powerful and positive first step.
 You can take heart knowing that solutions do exist.

 Believe it or not, this may be the hardest step of all.
-At times, it can be easier to look at the mistakes or difficulties of another person than to look at our own trigger points and how we respond.
+At times, it can be easier to look at the mistakes or difficulties of another person than to look at our trigger points and how we respond.
 What actions or behavior is your little one repeatedly doing that causes you to feel frustration, confusion, or despair?
 You may want to write this in a journal, keep a running list, or speak to another trusted individual about your feelings.
-It’s also vital that you find ways to cope with the behaviors you note (or times of day, your triggers, or challenges that make it harder to parent with intention) are particularly challenging, which might include; taking calm breaths, talking it out with someone, removing yourself or taking a brief time out, or demonstrating to your child your coping strategies as you manage a big emotion.
+It’s also vital that you find ways to cope with the behaviors you note (or times of day, your triggers, or challenges that make it harder to parent with intention) are particularly challenging, which might include taking calm breaths, talking it out with someone, removing yourself or taking a brief time out, or demonstrating to your child your coping strategies as you manage a big emotion.

 Try not to be too hard on yourself as you uncover your feelings.
 Understanding and having compassion for your own experience is an excellent place to begin building a stronger bond with your child.
 Be sure to have these intimate conversations separate from and out of earshot of your child.

 Once you’ve addressed your feelings and begun taking care of yourself, tune into your child’s emotions.
 This means actively working on being present at the moment with them.
 For example, imagine that your kiddo defies your instructions or a request you’ve made.
 You’ve asked your son to put on his shoes, but he runs away laughing or starts throwing toys around.
 Take some deep breaths.
-Then try getting down on his level and examining what is happening to him.
+Then, try getting down on his level and examining what is happening to him.

 Do you notice a pattern?
 What seems to be occurring here?
 Why are they feeling the way they are feeling?
 You can even ask him these questions in a kind and calm manner.
 It’s okay not to have all the answers.
 But trying to tune into your child can help you better understand what their specific needs are.
 This also helps your child to realize that you care about their struggle.

-4. Slow down and make eye contact.
+4. Slow down and Make Eye Contact

 Supportive research suggests that making eye contact is a positive and important aspect of strengthening any human bond, particularly with adults and children.2 Taking the time to connect with your child and maintain a few seconds of positive eye contact can have happy ripple effects in your relationship.
 A child feels nurtured when you look at them with love in your eyes.